Our Journey Westward

 Pirate Vocabulary

-When we do project-based and/or research-based learning, I typically come up with a large list of activities and allow him to pick an choose an assigned number.
+When we do project-based and/or research-based learning, I typically make a large list of activities and allow him to pick and choose an assigned number.
 From the list below, he had to choose 10 items.
 Ten may seem like a lot, but some of the lesson options are really pretty easy.

-If your child is new to project-based, research-based learning, you’ll want to guide choices until he gets the hang of it.
+If your child is new to project-based, research-based learning, you’ll want to guide the choices until he gets the hang of it.
 You will present a group of three activities that are similar in goals and ask your child to choose one of the three.
-Then you’ll group another set of three together and ask him to choose another one.
+Then, group another set of three together and ask him to choose another.
 Continue in this manner until you’re happy with the workload.

-You can choose to assign all the activities at once and set a time frame for completion – a few days or more depending on the complexity of assignments.
+You can assign all the activities at once and set a time frame for completion – a few days or more, depending on the complexity of the assignments.
 Or, if your children need more guidance, you can ask them to finish one assignment before moving on to the next.

 -Choose one of these famous pirates or another pirate of your choice.
 Write a creative report and present it orally.
 (Language Arts, History)